Frequently Asked Questions

 Are heavy vehicles on the Green Vehicle Guide?

-No. Verifiable fuel consumption and CO2 emissions data for vehicles over 3.5 tonnes Gross Vehicle Mass (GVM) is not currently available, This is because heavy vehicles are not required to report their fuel consumption or CO2 emissions to comply with the Australian Design Rules.
+No. Verifiable fuel consumption and CO2 emissions data for vehicles over 3.5 tonnes Gross Vehicle Mass (GVM) has not typically been available, because heavy vehicles have not been required to report their fuel consumption or CO2 emissions to comply with the Australian Design Rules.

 Where does the data come from?